goostengine/goost-docs/development/general_principles.rst

 If you're an independent Godot Engine C++ modules developer who wants to link an existing module to be included as part of Goost, it may be worth to link the module as a ``git submodule``.
-This might be the best option if you'd like to have more freedom over your module's development, but most of the time this is not required since the module can be maintained independently of Goost.
+This might be the best option if you'd like to have more independence over your module's development, but most of the time this is not required since the module can be maintained independently of Goost.

 Nonetheless, if you'd like to share your module to increase discoverability, then feel free to open a pull request in the dedicated